fenago/machine-learning-for-finance/lab_guides/Lab_9.md

-In this chapter, you have been equipped with an arsenal of technical tools to make machine learning models fairer.
+In this lab, you have been equipped with an arsenal of technical tools to make machine learning models fairer.
 However, a model does not operate in a vacuum.
 Models are embedded in complex socio-technical systems.
 There are humans developing and